IBM/icp4d-customer-churn-classifier/README.md

   ![churn_risk_chart.png](doc/source/images/churn_risk_chart.png)

 * The model was saved and deployed with Watson Machine Learning.
-The result output include a `scoring_endpoint`.
+The resulting output includes a `scoring_endpoint`.
 Note that the endpoint host name (`dsxl-api`) needs to be replaced with the external IP address for remote access.
 We'll look further into using the model in the next sections.

   ![save_model.png](doc/source/images/save_model.png)